St Martin’s Press, April 2016

 To purchase bulk copies of THE GRAY RHINO for promotional, educational, or business use, please contact your favorite bookseller or the MacMillan Corporate and Premium Sales Department at 1-800-221-7945, ext 5442, or via email.

-THE GRAY RHINO is available in translation in Hungary, Korea, and China, with editions pending publication in Taiwan and Norway.
+THE GRAY RHINO has been translated in editions in Hungary, Korea, China (simplified characters), and Taiwan (traditional characters).
+The book will be available in translation in Norway in Fall 2017.
 An international English and Indian edition are also available from Macmillan.

 A “gray rhino” is a highly probable, high impact yet neglected threat: kin to both the elephant in the room and the improbable and unforeseeable black swan.
 Gray rhinos are not random surprises, but occur after a series of warnings and visible evidence.
 The bursting of the housing bubble in 2008, the devastating aftermath of Hurricane Katrina and other natural disasters, the new digital technologies that upended the media world, the fall of the Soviet Union…all were evident well in advance.

 Why do leaders and decision makers keep failing to address obvious dangers before they spiral out of control?
 Drawing on her extensive background in policy formation and crisis management, as well as in-depth interviews with leaders from around the world, Michele Wucker shows in The Gray Rhino how to recognize and strategically counter looming high impact threats.

 Filled with persuasive stories, real-world examples, and practical advice, The Gray Rhino is essential reading for managers, investors, planners, policy makers, and anyone who wants to understand how to profit by avoiding getting trampled.

 Professors: if you are teaching THE GRAY RHINO as required reading in your course, send a copy of your syllabus to email@example.com to schedule a free 20-minute virtual Q&A with your students.